 As far as timing, the drafts just need to be submitted to you early enough in the semester to enable you to evaluate them and return them, with comments, in sufficient time so that students can incorporate your suggestions in a rewrite for the final paper.
 Precise deadlines with regard to draft submission and final paper submission are up to the instructor, who will communicate same to the students (hopefully early-on in the course).

-As far as the legal writing guidance you give, we allow all of our instructors (Faculty, Academic Staff, Adjuncts) to use their own best judgment re what constitutes effective legal writing.
-This is typically a subjective business, to be sure, but many of our adjunct faculty doubtless have to write quite often (and also see examples of bad writing from other attorneys)—so you will be in an excellent position to evaluate the students' legal writing and offer suggestions for improvement when necessary.
+As far as the legal writing guidance you give, we allow all our instructors (Faculty, Academic Staff, Adjuncts) to use their own best judgment re what constitutes effective legal writing.
+This is typically a subjective business, to be sure, but many of our adjunct faculty doubtless must write quite often (and also see examples of bad writing from other attorneys)—so you will be in an excellent position to evaluate the students' legal writing and offer suggestions for improvement when necessary.

 Examinations